paypal/InnerSourceCommons/events/isc-fall-2017.md

 Presenters of accepted papers will be notified July 31st.
 Note that all presentations given at the Fall Summit, unless otherwise designated by the presenter, will be covered by [the Chatham House Rule](https://www.chathamhouse.org/about/chatham-house-rule).

+### What is InnerSource?
+InnerSource takes the lessons learned from developing open source software and applies them to the way companies develop software internally.
+As developers have become accustomed to working on world class open source software, there is a strong desire to bring those practices back inside the firewall and apply them to software that companies may be reluctant to release.
+For companies building mostly closed source software, InnerSource can be a great tool to help break down silos, encourage internal collaboration, accelerate new engineer on-boarding, and identify opportunities to contribute software back to the open source world.

+### What is the InnerSource Commons?
+ InnerSourceCommons.org (aka ISC) utilizes open source methods to provide organizations pursuing inner sourcing a forum for discussing and improving the practice of inner source through the sharing of experiences (under the [Chatham House Rule](https://www.chathamhouse.org/about/chatham-house-rule)), creation and review of inner source patterns, and the open exchange of ideas.

+### Who should attend?
+The InnerSource Common Summits welcomes software professionals at all levels, from executive level manager to software developer.
+The program targets software development managers and executive managers in particular because adopting InnerSource requires significant efforts to make changes in the organization—whether these are implemented top-down or bottom-up.
+If you or your organization is adopting, or considering adopting, InnerSource, then attending the InnerSource Summit is the best thing you can do.

+### What will I get from this event?
+The three key reasons to attend the InnerSource Common Summits are:

+* Learn from others who are on the journey of InnerSource adoption
+* Share your experiences and get help with your challenges
+* Network, network, network!
+The InnerSource Commons is an excellent place to network with likeminded people, all of whom are passionate about making InnerSource a success in their respective organizations!

 ### Venue

 This Summit is hosted by [Nokia](http://www.nokia.com/en_int) at their facility at [1960 W. Lucent Lane, Naperville, IL 60563-1594](https://goo.gl/maps/cYHJb2jLb1m).
 The venue spaces there reserved for the Fall Summit include a flexible, large auditorium, four break-out rooms and an on-site cafeteria.